Thousands turn out to bid farewell to Greece’s former king

-ATHENS, Greece (AP) — With occasional renditions of the Greek national anthem, thousands of people began lining up long before dawn Monday outside Athens’ cathedral to pay their final respects to Greece’s former and last king, Constantine, who died last week at the age of 82.

-Royalty from across Europe, including the Spanish and Danish royal families who were closely related to Constantine, were attending the funeral, while hundreds of police were deployed in the Greek capital.
+Constantine's wife Anne-Marie, the sister of Denmark's Queen Margrethe II, and his eldest son Pavlos, followed at the head of the funeral procession.
+The casket, draped with the Greek flag, was loaded into a hearse for the trip to Tatoi, the former royal estate north of Athens where Constantine will be buried near his parents and ancestors.

+Once a richly forested site popular with Athenians for picnics and nature walks, Tatoi was ravaged by a wildfire about two years ago and had been mostly blackened and derelict ever since.
+Cleanup crews worked feverishly since Constantine's death last week at the age of 82 to clean up the site in time for Monday's funeral.

-Constantine’s wife, Anne-Marie, is the sister of Denmark’s Queen Margrethe II, who was attending the funeral.
-His sister Sophia is the wife of Spain’s former King Juan Carlos, and mother of Spain’s current monarch, King Felipe VI.
+European royals, many closely related to Constantine, descended on Athens for the funeral, including Margrethe and nearly the entire Spanish royal family.
+Constantine's sister Sophia is the the wife of Spain’s former King Juan Carlos, and mother of Spain’s current monarch, King Felipe VI.
 Constantine was one of the godparents of Prince William, heir to the British throne.
-The British royal family was being represented at the funeral by Princess Anne.
+The British royal family was being represented by Princess Anne.

-Juan Carlos, walking with the aid of a walking stick, arrived at the cathedral with Sophia.
+Juan Carlos, walking with the aid of a walking stick, attended with Sophia at his side.
 It was a rare public appearance for the former king, who has been living in Abu Dhabi since being cut off from the Spanish royal family in 2020 amid financial scandals.

-Greece’s monarchy was definitively abolished in a referendum in 1974, and Constantine spent decades in exile before returning to settle in his home country once more in his waning years.
+Greece’s monarchy was definitively abolished in a referendum in 1974, and Constantine, a controversial figure during a turbulent time in Greek history, spent decades in exile before returning to settle in his home country once more in his waning years.

-The government announced Constantine would be buried as a private citizen, without honors reserved for former heads of state, next to his parents and ancestors in Tatoi, the former royal estate north of Athens.
-The estate was ravaged by a wildfire two years ago, and cleanup crews worked feverishly over the weekend before the funeral to clean up the area.

 “He was a constitutional leader of the country.
 It was a monarchy then, so we must honor this man who stayed in Greece for so many years and who is Greek,” said Athens resident Georgia Florenti, waiting to pay her respects to the former monarch.